leoanjossantos/playwright-random-calendar-date-generator/README.md

 ## Project Overview

-This project automates the testing of web applications by simulating user interactions and validating outcomes.
-It is designed to help developers and QA engineers verify that features behave as expected across different browsers and devices.
+This project automates user interactions and validates whether the generated dates are displayed as expected.

 ### Features
 - Supports Chrome, Firefox, and WebKit browsers.